MikroElektronika/mikrosdk_click_v2/clicks/flash12/details.md

 ## Example Description

-> This example demonstrates the use of Flash 12 click board
+> This example demonstrates the use of Flash 12 Click board
 > by writing specified data to the memory and reading it back.

 **The demo application is composed of two sections :**